rangle/ngCourse2/handout/redux/side_effects.md

 side-effect.

-In this example, when the `LOGIN_SEND_SUCCESS` action occurs from anywhere in the application, we make a call to server to fetch the user's customizations given their `userId`, which has been attached to payload of this action.
+In this example, when the `LOGIN_SEND_SUCCESS` action occurs from anywhere in the application, we make a request to the server to fetch the user's customizations given their `userId`, which has been attached to the payload of this action.
 Regardless if this requests succeeds or fails, we need to create and return an `Observable` that is bound to the new action we'd like Redux to perform, such as storing the customizations when the request is successful, or processing the error returned by the server if there's an error.

 To tell [@ngrx/effects](https://github.com/ngrx/effects) which `Observable` objects are side-effects to associate them with Redux, we need to provide a hint